 Typically caused by excessive or unoptimized theme assets, poorly coded plugins, or inline styles/scripts.

-• Combining, minifying, or eliminating unnecessary resources reduces requests and improves load speed.
+- Combining, minifying, or eliminating unnecessary resources reduces the requests and improves load speed.

 7. Outdated PHP or WordPress Versions